udithanuwanw/hutch-speed-trick/README.md

-# Hutch Connection Speed Test Script
+# Hutch Connection Speedup Script

 By running this script, you can get a fast and stable connection.